maduwanthaj/file-mover/README.md

 ## File Structure

-- **Dockerfile**: Sets up the Alpine environment, installs `tzdata`, and configures the working directories and entrypoint script.
+- **Dockerfile**: Configures the Alpine environment, installs `tzdata`, and sets up the working directories and entrypoint script.
+- **lib.sh**: Shared library providing utility functions for logging and directory setup.
-- **entrypoint.sh**: Main entry script that handles command-line options and schedules tasks with `cron`.
+- **entrypoint.sh**: Main entry script for parsing command-line options, validating cron expressions, and scheduling tasks.
+- **cron_expression_validation.sh**: Handles cron expression validation for recurring and one-time tasks.
-- **app.sh**: The core script that checks for new files in the source directory, moves them to the target directory, and logs each operation.
+- **app.sh**: Core script that checks for new files in the source directory, moves them to the target directory, and logs each operation.

 ## Logging